svonhauske/Interaction-Design-in-The-Wild/2019-02-10-empathy-machine.md

 As I started searching for more information on this, I kept coming across things like this:
 ![news](https://user-images.githubusercontent.com/43420227/52544882-9f68fe00-2d81-11e9-8205-5e219b9a1b24.jpg)

-News reports are mostly about marine life and the effect of noise pollution on them, but they aren't the only ones getting affected.
+News reports tend to focus heavily on marine life and how noise pollution impacts them, but it's essential to remember that they're not the only ones facing the consequences.

 ## Noise Pollution